Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/06-ssh-auth.md

 ### Copying the public key to your server<a id="skip_rsa"> </a>

-There are several ways to upload your public key to the COLA computer.
+There are several ways to upload your public key to the ORC computing system.
-We describe two, the easiest and the most surefire.
+Here we describe three.

 #### Using ssh-copy-id
 The easiest way, if the command is available on your computer, is to use the `ssh-copy-id` command.
 The syntax is:

 ~~~
-$ ssh-copy-id username@cola1.gmu.edu
+$ ssh-copy-id username@hopper.orc.gmu.edu
 ~~~
 {: .language-bash}